 Studies show that many teachers aren’t just leaving one school for another.
 Instead, they’re leaving the field altogether.
-Nearly 1 in 4 respondents in the Rand Corporation’s “2021 State of the U.S. Teacher Survey” stated they were likely to walk away from teaching by the end of the 2020-21 academic year, contributing to a nationwide teacher shortage.
+Nearly 1 in 4 respondents in the Rand Corporation’s “2021 State of the U.S. Teacher Survey” stated they were likely to walk away from teaching by the end of the 2020-21 academic year, contributing to the nationwide teacher shortage.
 In an attempt to determine why the American education system struggles to maintain a steady workforce, governmental and nongovernmental bodies have conducted studies and surveys.

 Why Is Teacher Retention Important?

 Improving teacher retention serves to improve the education system as a whole.
 Teacher turnover is costly, as new teachers must be recruited and trained.
-Edutopia reports that the cost per departing teacher can range from $9,000 in rural areas to $21,000 in urban districts—money that could be spent on new scholastic programs or technology for students.
-Higher retention means less financial strain and more investment in the tools children need to learn.
+If fewer teachers were replaced, then, instead of financing recruitment and training, school districts could spend money on new programs or technology for students.
+Higher teacher retention means less financial strain and more investment in the tools children need to learn.

 How Does Teacher Retention Impact Students?

-Losing experienced teachers has a direct impact on students.
+Losing experienced instructors to teacher turnover has a direct impact on students.
 A beloved educator can serve as a role model or mentor.
-For some children, the disappearance of such a figure can be discouraging and result in a loss of scholastic engagement.
-They may become less inclined to participate in class, leading to a drop in grades and test scores.
+For some children, the disappearance of such a figure can be discouraging and result in a loss of engagement.
+They may become less inclined to participate in class, leading to a drop in their grades and test scores.

 Losing educational staff also increases reliance on substitute teachers, who tend to have less experience and lower credentials compared with full-time educators.
 Qualified teachers know how to create lesson plans that adhere to a set curriculum while keeping students engaged and excited.
 Most substitutes don’t teach regularly and may be less equipped to create engaging lesson plans.
 When teachers leave midyear, substitutes may struggle to successfully take over.

 Education leaders should focus on the following areas to help stem the tide of teacher turnover:

 - Mentorship: Teachers who are assigned mentors in their first year are more likely to return in their second year.
 Mentorship programs pair new teachers with experienced ones, providing new teachers with access to advice on navigating the daily challenges of the profession.